Kene1/OOP/README.md

 User Stories
 As a User I want to browse the available songs on Deezer/Spotify.
-As a User I want to see song details.
+- see song details
-//As a User I want to see a TV show's episodes.
-As a User I want to add a song to my favorites list.
+- add a song to my favorites list.
-As a User I want to remove a song from my favorites list.
+- remove a song from my favorites list.
-As a User I want to see my list of favorites songs.
+- see my list of favorites songs.

-//Pseudo Code
+Pseudo Code

 class User {
   user name,
   email,